 We’ve covered a lot of information about how to get and keep your smile healthy and strong.
-However, there are many common habits and situations that can cause damage to your teeth, and chances are, you’ve done at least one without ever thinking about the fact that you could be hurting your smile.
+However, there are many common habits and situations that can cause damage to your teeth, and chances are, you’ve done at least one without even thinking about the fact that you could be hurting your smile.

 Using your teeth to crunch the unmelted ice in your drink can be detrimental to the health of your smile.
 Ice cubes can chip away at your tooth enamel and can even lead to a broken tooth or broken restoration.

 While I’m happy you’re brushing (and hopefully flossing too!), we always encourage our patients to use a soft-bristled toothbrush and to brush in small circles.
 This can actually protect your enamel.
 Toothbrushes with hard bristles, or using rough, horizontal strokes, can damage enamel and leave you open to experiencing sensitivity.

 We all want our pearly whites to be exactly that – pearly white!
 And while teeth whitening is safe and effective, doing it too often can cause damage to your smile.
 Too much whitening can cause sensitivity, irritation, and can even result in a smile that’s too white.
 If you’re interested in a whiter smile, we can help get you the brightening you’re looking for, safely and effectively.

 Acidic foods and drinks like lemons, orange juice, and wine can wear away your enamel.
 And once your enamel is gone, you can’t grow it back.
 This can cause sensitivity or even pain.
 As your dentist in Anchorage, I’m not expecting you to avoid these types of food and drink, but I do encourage you to minimize the damage by drinking water with anything acidic.
 And if you’ve got to have that morning glass of orange juice, use a straw to limit how much juice comes in contact with your teeth.